DJDevon3/Classic_Cryptography/Progressive_Caesar_Matrix/README.md

 ## Keyworded Caesar Matrix also known as Vigenere or Quagmire III:

 A Keyworded Caesar Matrix with a custom alphabet works in exactly the same way as Vigenere.
 In fact, Vigenere and most substitution ciphers at their core... are actually Caesar in a different format.
 The main difference is a Vigenere tableu isn't used.
 With the right alphabet and keyword you can crack a Vigenere cipher using a keyworded Caesar cipher.
+The image above is Kryptos K1 Vigenere cipher, cracked with a Caesar matrix, using the correct alphabet and keyword.